leocornus/leocornus.buildout.cfgrepo/sample/wpmw/app-build-story.rst

 TODO:

+Composer for PHP packages, including themes, plugins, extensions, and skins.

 - How to manage a list of plugins?
 - How to manage a list of extensions?
 - how to manage themes?